Please email email@example.com with any questions you may have.

-The Jeep Food Ride is a daytime trail ride and an evening parade to benefit local area food pantries while fostering fellowship and good cheer between Jeepers.
+The Jeep Food Ride is a lighted, evening parade to benefit local area food pantries while fostering fellowship and good cheer between Jeepers.

 The price of admission is at least two (2) full grocery bags of non-perishable food per adult in your Jeep.
 That means if you have three (3) adults in your Jeep, you need to bring at least six (6) full grocery bags of food!

 If you are under 18, you are exempt from the two (2) full bag requirement, but we ask that you bring whatever your budget allows, even if it is only a few canned goods.